What to Do If You Hate Your Job

 Job dissatisfaction is a very common part of life, but it is not inevitable.
 Do what you can to make the necessary changes, and you’ll be loving life again soon.

-Melanie Lemus is the Communications Specialist for Vision to Purpose providing self-help, business, and career-focused topics.
+Melanie Lemus is the Communications Specialist for Vision to Purpose, where she provides self-help, business, and career-focused topics.
 She lives in Virginia with her wonderful husband and witty daughter.
-Melanie loves her freedom – in Christ and America.
+Melanie loves her freedom—in Christ and America.
 She’s passionate about natural health and homeopathy, and she’s always down to take a hike through the mountains.

 About Vision to Purpose